aaronalbinson/fresh/src/pages/rules.md

       All decisions by our juries are final.
     type: text
+  - lightordark: dark
-  - paragraph: '# Replica Trophies'
+    paragraph: '# Replica Trophies'
     rparagraph: >-
       Replica Egg trophies are available in limited numbers per entry.
-An entrant* may order a maximum of 1 copy in addition to the original.
+An entrant may order a maximum of 1 copy in addition to the original.
 If the entrant wins in several categories, they are entitled to the same number.
       Replica trophies cost £130 + delivery + VAT each.

       Once winners are announced online on Tuesday 31 March, replicas must be ordered by no later than Friday 10 April.

-      \* Entrant is defined as the company or individual that made and paid for the entry.
     type: text
 ---